taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default SearchStories;
 ~~~~~~~~

 The component should work on its own now.
 It only receives one function from the outside via its props: `onFetchStories()`.
-This function will dispatch an action to trigger the saga that fetches the stories from the Hacker News platform.
+This function will dispatch an action to activate the saga that fetches the stories from the Hacker News platform.
 You would have to connect the `SearchStories` component to make the dispatch functionality available.

 {title="src/components/SearchStories.js",lang="javascript"}
 ~~~~~~~~